Montana/how2meetgirls/README.md

 * Saying #2 "Yeah, I vaguely remember a company called Percolate.
 I think everyone there was attractive."
 * Saying #3 "Totally into Dashboards, I think at work we use Heap or maybe something internal.
 I forget."
 * Saying #4 "You ever run `--emerge sync` on Gentoo?"
+* _Act_ like Google forwarding their domains to Squarespace is a huge deal.